 My kids enjoy time to build and do puzzles, and I make this an independent activity.
 Each kid can choose a puzzle or something to build (Legos, building blocks, Lincoln Logs, attribute blocks, etc.) Set these in an area where they can access them on their own.
 I make a rule that they can do as many as they want, but they have to clean up one before getting out another.

-5. TO TAKE TIME TO REST
+5. TO LEARN TO REST

 Now that my kids are older, they don’t nap, but they know every day they will be asked to go to their room and close the door for rest time.
 They are only allowed to go to the bathroom and play in their room for one hour.